hibanejjari/Gen-AI/README.md

 # LLM Council : Local Distributed Deployment

 A distributed system where multiple local LLMs collaborate through a 3-stage council process to answer questions.
+-< we successfully merged all major points raised in the prompts:

+- Interoperability

+- Integration

+- Scalability

+- Reusability

+-Flexibility

+- Security

+- Collaboration

+- User experience

 ## Table of Contents